Economically Disadvantaged First Professional Study (EDPS) Program

 - Complete and submit the FAFSA application by May 6.

-- Even if you are independent and/or married, you must answer all of the questions in the parent information sections of the FAFSA to be considered for EDPS.
+- You must answer all of the questions in the parent information sections of the FAFSA to be considered for EDPS even if you are independent and/or married.
 Leaving blanks in these sections will exclude you from award consideration.

-- After July 1st, students who are deemed eligible will be notified by email to the UB email address and instructed to submit EDPS verification documentation.
+- Students who are deemed eligible will be notified by email to the UB email address.
 PLEASE NOTE: A student selected as an EDPS candidate does not guarantee approval of this award.
 A separate approval email will be sent to the student if he/she retained eligibility after the verification process has been completed.

 - Students who are not able to provide parent information due to a special circumstance should visit a Financial Aid Advisor in 1Capen or 1Diefendorf.
 A parent’s unwillingness to provide this information does not constitute a special circumstance.